WaylonWalker/template-python/.github/CONTRIBUTING.md

 ### If you're submitting an example

-Try to do one thing, an do it concisely.
+Try to do one thing, and do it concisely.
 Keep it simple.
 Don't mix too many ideas.

 The ideal example should: